Optimism bias: Person-positivity bias

 Person-positivity bias is the tendency to evaluate an object more favorably the more the object resembles an individual human being.
 Generally, the more a comparison target resembles a specific person, the more familiar it will be.
-However, groups of people are considered to be more abstract concepts, which leads to less favorable judgments.
+Groups of people are considered to be more abstract concepts, which leads to less favorable judgments.
 With regards to the optimistic bias, when people compare themselves to an average person, whether someone of the same sex or age, the target continues to be viewed as less human and less personified, which will result in less favorable comparisons between the self and others.

 Egocentric thinking

-"Egocentric thinking" refers to how individuals know more of their own personal information and risk that they can use to form judgments and make decisions.
+Egocentric thinking refers to how individuals know more of their own personal information and risk that they can use to form judgments and make decisions.
 One difficulty, though, is that people have a large amount of knowledge about themselves, but no knowledge about others.
 Therefore, when making decisions, people have to use other information available to them, such as population data, in order to learn more about their comparison group.
 This can relate to an optimism bias because while people are using the available information they have about themselves, they have more difficulty understanding correct information about others.

 It is also possible that someone can escape egocentric thinking.
 In one study, researchers had one group of participants list all factors that influenced their chances of experiencing a variety of events, and then a second group read the list.
 Those who read the list showed less optimistic bias in their own reports.
 It's possible that greater knowledge about others and their perceptions of their chances of risk bring the comparison group closer to the participant.